Updated: Jul 7

 Carly sat caddy-corner from me in the back seat where I could see her.
 If she sat behind me, she was known to use my seatbelt to choke me.
 And it was too dangerous for her to sit in the front passenger seat as she frequently grabbed the steering wheel.

-It was that day, however, that Carly decided she wanted to stop for Mexican food at a fast-food restaurant we passed.
+It was that day that Carly decided she wanted to stop for Mexican food at a fast-food restaurant we passed.
 Tacos sounded like a good idea, I told her.
 We'd make them for dinner that night at home.
+But she wanted to eat out.

 Within seconds, the rage began.